 When in search of new employment, a health check on your personal brand is most helpful.
 If I send you to the grocery store to buy ingredients for dinner but I don’t tell you what dinner is, what ingredients you need to buy or what your budget is, how can I expect you to come home with what we need?
 Your employment search is the exact same way.
 If you don’t know what your core values are, what hours you need to work, or what your monetary needs are, how do you expect to find the job that meets your needs?

 How can you expect your needs to be met, if you don’t know exactly what your needs are?

 The best way to discover your immediate needs is to start by writing down the things that are most important to you including your core values.
 Put a checkmark beside any items that are affected by your employment.
 You’ll use these checked items to create a list of needs for your employment.
 For example, if you value living a cruelty-free lifestyle a company that is involved in animal testing or the use of animal ingredients or products, likely won’t be a good fit for you.

 While making your list, I encourage you to also prioritize your discovered employment needs.
 Let’s say on your list, you record that you need weekends off and to make an annual salary of $60,000.
-You come across a position that offers $60,000 but requires you work every other weekend.
+You come across a position that offers $60,000 but requires you to work every other weekend.
 Now you need to decide which is more important, making that specific salary or having weekends off.
 By creating a prioritized list of needs, you’re giving yourself a good indication of the jobs you should focus on and perhaps what to negotiate during the hiring process.
-This list takes the guesswork out of if the job is right for you or not.
+This list takes the guesswork out of deciding if this job is right for you.
 It either meets your criteria or it doesn’t.
 Plain and simple.

 Take a snapshot of your list and use the #AmandaMarieBiz tag to share them with me!